 WHAT IS A STATEMENT OF DIVERSITY, AND WHY IS IT NEEDED?

-The SHEAR 2021 Program Committee is committed to creating a program that reflects and encourages the diversity of the field of the history of the early American republic.
-All proposals should reflect a thoughtful engagement with this issue, and every proposal must include a brief diversity statement that explains how the panel will contribute to SHEAR’s commitment to diversity and inclusion in its composition and/or thematic content.
+The SHEAR 2022 Program Committee is eager to build a conference that reflects and fosters the diversity of the field and that upholds SHEAR’s Statement of Values.
+Your proposal should engage with this goal by including a brief diversity statement that explains how your panel will, in its composition and/or content, reinforce SHEAR’s commitment to diversity and inclusion.

 CAN I PROPOSE AN INDIVIDUAL PAPER?

-Yes, but your chances of acceptance are higher when you propose as part of a panel.
-We encourage you to use social media or to reach out to members of the Program Committee to identify people who might join you on a panel.
+Yes, but your chances of acceptance are higher when you propose as part of a full panel.
+We encourage you to use social media or to reach out to members of the Program Committee to identify other presenters and commenters who might join you on a panel.

 We would like to ensure the broadest possible participation in the SHEAR annual meeting, and so we ask that you do not agree to serve on more than one proposed panel.